hummingbot/hummingbot/documentation/docs/support/troubleshooting.md

 ```

 !!! note
-    If your Windows 10 build is 17063(or later) curl is included by default.
+    If your Windows 10 build is 17063(or later) curl is installed by default.
 All you need to do is run Command Prompt with administrative rights and you can use curl.
 The curl.exe is located at C:\Windows\System32.
 If you want to be able to use curl from anywhere, consider adding it to Path Environment Variables.

 ## Running Hummingbot